A HISTORY OF TUDOR CLOTHES

 By Tim Lambert

 The Tudors used linen to make shirts and underwear.
-However only the rich could afford cotton and silk clothes.
+Only the rich could afford silk clothes.
 Rich Tudors also embroidered their clothes with silk, gold or silver thread.
 Rich Tudor women wore silk stockings.

 In the late 16th century many women wore a frame made of whale bone or wood under their dress called a farthingale.
 If they could not afford a farthingale women wore a padded roll around their waist called a bum roll.